Four more coronavirus positive cases in TN, number rises to 42

 Tamil Nadu police, meanwhile, said as many as 7,119 cases were registered and 5,501 vehicles seized for lockdown violations.
 A 42-year old man, a resident of Kumbakonam, had arrived here from the West Indies, the other, a 49-year old had come to the city from the United Kingdom.

 The National Health Mission, Tamil Nadu, in a tweet said both had come through transited via the Middle East.
-The total number of 41 cases includes two discharged following recovery and one deceasedd, an official told PTI.
+The total number of 42 RPT 42 cases includes two discharged following recovery and one deceasedd, an official told.

 Meanwhile, in Coimbatore state Municipal Administration Minister S P Velumani said a little over 1,500 beds had been kept ready in various government-run and private hospitals for providing treatment to suspected coronavirus patients in the district.
 These included 340 beds in the ESI Hospital, now converted as an exclusive coronavirus care centre, a report from Coimbatore quoted him as having told reporters.